 Christmas comes to town in what promises to be a joyous weekend.
 Time with families will be memorable as campers are encouraged to decorate their sites with lights and decorations.
 Votes will be cast to choose the best site!
 Craft time, holiday-themed games, and even a visit from our own Santa Clause are expected.

 Pure Michigan summer and water are on tap for this fun-packed weekend.
-Pool games, relay races with squirt guns, water balloons and sponges will have everyone gushing with laughter.
+Sponge tag, human bowling slip-n-slide, and a visit from the local Fire Department will have everyone gushing with laughter.